juliaaaloopez/irwa_search_engine_G_011/README.md

 - Train Word2Vec/Doc2Vec and rank semantically.
 - Compare all methods using metrics like Precision, MAP, MRR, NDCG.

+## Part 4 – RAG, UI & Analytics
+1. Ensure `.env` contains valid `SECRET_KEY`, `DATA_FILE_PATH`, and `GROQ_*` credentials.
+2. Start the Flask app with `python web_app.py` (or via your preferred WSGI server).
+3. Navigate to `http://localhost:8088` and perform searches:
+  - The RAG panel will summarize the retrieved products using only catalog facts.
+  - Results, document pages, and dashboards will continuously feed the analytics subsystem (click logs, dwell time, query distribution, etc.).

 ----
 # Key Functions
 ## Part 1